Bronchitis During Pregnancy – Causes, Risks, and Prevention

 The first diagnosis is usually carried out in the form of a physical exam.
 After noting the symptoms, the larynx is examined for redness, and the ribs are examined to detect any swelling.
 The doctor will also use a stethoscope to listen to the heartbeat.

-Although chest X-rays are done to determine the extent of the infection, it may be avoided in pregnant women due to prevent the risk of radiation to the foetus.
-Sputum (the mucous that is coughed up from the lungs) tests are done to determine if the condition can be relieved using antibiotics.
+Although a chest X-ray is done to determine the extent of the infection, it may be avoided in pregnant women to prevent the risk of radiation to the foetus.
+The sputum (the mucus coughed up from the lungs) test is done to determine whether the condition can be treated with antibiotics.
 It can also be tested for any allergies.

-An accurate diagnosis is generally obtained from blood tests which detect signs of inflammation and measures the haemoglobin (Hb) and hematocrit (Ht) levels.
+An accurate diagnosis is generally obtained from blood tests, which detect signs of inflammation and measure the haemoglobin (Hb) and hematocrit (Ht) levels.

 While it is unlikely that you will develop any serious complications due to bronchitis, there are a few risks that you need to be mindful of.